PauliusMacernis/Playing-with-Confd-templates-Consul-key-value-backend-and-Docker/README.md

 A custom bash executable that allows us more customization in running our applications in Docker.
+Our bash script needs to run a process in the foreground **because as soon as the main process exits, our container stops**.

 We are using a CLI program Confd (https://github.com/kelseyhightower/confd) to manage application configuration files to provide some configuration setup before running a web server.
+For the Confd backend we use Consul (https://www.consul.io/).
 For the web server we use Caddy.

 Run the container and manually populate consul to get the container running:
 `docker-compose up --build`